Concrete and In Ground Pergola Post Guide

 Pergola Post Information: Pergola Post Length

 For our full size wood pergola kit styles, we offer posts with standard lengths of 8 feet, 10 feet and 12 feet.
-These styles include Big Kahuna, Sombrero, Melbourne, and Fedora pergola kits.
+These styles include Big Kahuna, Big Kahuna Timber Frame, Big Kahuna PLUS, Sombrero, Melbourne, and Fedora pergola kits.
 When trying to decide the length of pergola posts needed for your wood pergola kit, there are a few things to consider.

 1. Desired height above ground.
-The height to the bottom of the beam (low point of the roof structure) is: Big Kahuna, Sombrero and Melbourne: 7 inches less than the length of the post that is above ground level, for example it would be 7 feet 5 inches for an 8-foot post (7’6″ if using post mounting hardware) or 9 feet 5 inches for a 10-foot post (9’6″ if using post mounting hardware); Fedora: 14 inches less than the length of the post that is above ground level, for example it would be 8’10” for a 10′ post (8’11” if using post mounting hardware);
+The height to the bottom of the beam (low point of the roof structure) varies based on the pergola kit style you select.
+Refer to the Pergola Height Calculations chart below to view the approximate height and beam clearance measurements for your desired pergola kit style.
+These measurements are approximate and can vary slightly based on wood type.
+The height to the bottom of the beam for the Big Kahuna, Sombrero and Melbourne is: 7 inches less than the length of the post that is above ground level, for example it would be 7 feet 5 inches for an 8-foot post (7’6″ if using post mounting hardware) or 9 feet 5 inches for a 10-foot post (9’6″ if using post mounting hardware); Fedora: 14 inches less than the length of the post that is above ground level, for example it would be 8’10” for a 10′ post (8’11” if using post mounting hardware).
+With our Big Kahuna Timber Frame Pergola Kits, the overall height and beam clearance is slightly different than the standard Big Kahuna pergola kit.
+With our Big Kahuna PLUS covered pergola kits, this design is engineered with a minimally sloped metal roof (1/2” to 12”) to create a versatile outdoor roofed structure.
+To achieve the proper roofing slope and ensure rafters will fit square over the beams, you must ensure the proper post placement and post height differential.
+For our freestanding covered pergola kits, this results in selecting either a combination of 8′ and 10′ posts, 10′ and 12′ posts, or 2 12′ posts (for in ground installation).

 2. Post installation method, whether you are installing either buried in a concrete footer, or installed on top of a concrete footer or existing concrete slab; and